 There is one required textbook for this class.
-A loose-leaf edition will be available at Book Culture on 113th St. It is also available directly from the publisher as an e-book and for rental; note that the Kindle edition available through Amazon appears to have issues with not showing all pages.
+It is available directly from the publisher as a rental.
+(There's also a loose-leaf edition available for purchase but it's much more expensive.)
 There are also several copies on reserve in the Science Library in the Northwest Corner Building.